-- Tag Group - Collects a record based on the Tag Group specified under the Historical Tag Group property.
+- Tag Group - Ignition will check if the value should be stored to the database at the specific rate defined within the Tag Group selected under the Historical Tag Group property.

 Historical Tag Group

-Historical Tag Group setting shows up with Sample Mode is set to Tag Group.
-Historical Tag Group setting determines how often to record the value on the Tag.
-It uses the same Tag Groups that dictate how often your Tags should execute.
-Typically, the Historical Tag Group should execute at the same rate as the Tag's Tag Group or slower: if a Tag's Tag Group is set to update at a 1,000ms rate, but the Historical Tag Group is set to a Tag Group that runs at 500ms rate, then the Tag History system will be checking the Tag's value twice between normal value changes, which is unnecessary.
+The Historical Tag Group setting is visible when Sample Mode is set to Tag Group.
+The Historical Tag Group setting determines how often to check if the value on the tag should be stored.
+It uses the same Tag Groups that dictate how often your tags should execute.
+Typically, the Historical Tag Group should execute at the same rate as the tag's Tag Group or slower.
+For example, if a tag's Tag Group is set to update at a 1,000ms rate, but the Historical Tag Group is set to a Tag Group that runs at 500ms rate, then the Tag History system will be checking the tag's value twice between normal value changes, which is unnecessary.